heco-dev/Philosophy/README.md

 - TsLint rules
 - Editing another author’s code
   - Do we need to notify
-- Direct DOM manipulation
 - Design Specs?
-- prefer changeDetection: ChangeDetectionStrategy.OnPush
 - method order... alphabetically or by order of use?

 ## Standards
 ### Do NOT:
   1. #### Don't test private methods directly
+  2. #### Don't direct DOM manipulation when Angular provides service/method for it

 ---